cran/CircMLE/README.md

 ## Version History
+- Version 0.2.3 2020/1/29
+  * Added the ability to perform the Hermans-Rasson and Pycke tests using code kindly provided by Lukas Landler, Graeme Ruxton, and E. Pascal Malkemper.

 - Version 0.2.2 2019/10/17
   * Improved communication between *CircMLE* and R 'circular' objects, especially for improved plotting when using 'template = "geographics"'.